Weilory/JavaScript-HTML5-Canvas/docs/documentation.md

 </ol>
 <br /><br />

-# how to add new base App?
+# how to add new afterward App?
 <hr>
 <ol>
 	<li>